tgasla/rl-cloudsimplus/README.md

 # 3. Start application
 `docker compose up`

-- You can also build manager image adding the `--build` flag to the `docker compose` command
+- You can also build manager image by adding the `--build` flag to the `docker compose` command

 - If you want to see only the manager output use:
   `docker compose manager run`